CHRONIC LOW BACK PAIN

 WHAT IS CHRONIC BACK PAIN?

 Pain is considered chronic pain when if it lasts beyond six months.
-Six months is the “dividing line” because 90% of low back pain resolves on its own before six months, and anyone suffering from chronic lower back pain beyond those six months are unlikely to get better on their own.
+Six months is the “dividing line” because 90% of low back pain resolves on its own before six months, and anyone suffering from chronic low back pain beyond those six months are unlikely to get better on their own.
 Further, no study shows that chronic lower back pain can be permanently solved through epidurals, physical therapy, chiropractic manipulation, or any other treatment unless the underlying cause is healed.
 Today, we know that annular tears are the underlying cause of most non-traumatic spine problems.

 Harmful inflammatory chemicals within spinal discs, known as the nucleus pulposus, may cause chronic low back pain.
 When these damaging inflammatory chemicals leak out of the disc onto the adjacent spinal nerves, they cause leg symptoms like sciatica, as well as arm symptoms.